KRONIK666/SoftServe/README.md

 - Web Application where users can manage their own Startup Business and also participate in other Startups by making offers to buy shares of the released budget.
 - Owners of the Startups can manage offer requests by accepting and refusing the offers.
 - Technologies used: ASP .NET MVC 5, Entity Framework and SQL Server.

-*This program is still in production.
-All functionality is set, the front-end part needs to be completed.